 The pay gaps identified do not indicate that male and female employees are being paid differently for equal work.
 The Council operates a robust grading structure based on a non-discriminatory job evaluation scheme to ensure that we comply with equality legislation and provide equal pay for work of equal value.

 Metric 6

-The pay quartile analysis shows that there is a higher proportion of female employees in all quartiles apart from the upper quartile which is fairly balanced.
-The distribution of employees is more clearly shown in the 'pyramid' diagram below.
+The pay quartile analysis shows that there is a higher proportion of female employees in all quartiles apart from the upper quartile which is balanced.